sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 Monitoring the running status of critical processes and resource usage of docker containers are heavily depended on the monit system tool.
 Since monit already provided the mechanism to check whether a process is running or not, it will be easy to integrate this to monitor the critical processes in SONiC.
-Currently we only used monit to monitor the memory usage of each docker container,
+However, monit only provided the mechanism to monitor the resource usage per process level not container level.
+As such, monitoring the resource usage of docker container will be a challenging problem.

 ## 2.1 CLI (and usage example)
 The CLI tool will provide the following functionality: